Contact handles, duality, and sutured Floer homology: Contact cell decompositions and the gluing map

 \section{Contact cell decompositions and the gluing map}

 In this section, we give a definition of the contact gluing map using contact cell decompositions, and prove invariance.
 The construction is similar to the one due to Honda, Kazez, and Mati\'c~\cite{HKMTQFT}.
 On a formal level, the gluing map is described as follows.
 Suppose that $(M,\g)$ is a sutured submanifold of $(M',\g')$ and that $\xi$ is a cooriented contact structure on $M' \setminus \Int(M)$ such that $\d M$ is a convex surface with dividing set $\g$ and $\d M'$ is a convex surface with dividing set $\g'$.
-Note that this implies that
+Note that this implies that a contact vector field positively transverse to $\d M$ lies on the positive side of $\xi$ along $R_-(M,\g)$, and on the negative side of $\xi$ along $R_+(M,\g)$.
+In this situation, there is an induced map